-When requesting extension of coverage, or for further information, employees should contact the Plan's Eligibility and Enrollment Support Center at the number listed in "Who to Contact."
+Verification of the dependent child's disability shall be provided to the Plan no later than 60 days after the dependent child's 26th birthday.
+When requesting continuation of coverage, or for further information, employees should contact the Plan's Eligibility and Enrollment Support Center at the number listed in "Who to Contact."